josh-barback/Beiwe/beiwetools/README.md

 #### Local Time
 Some modules in this package report local times for various purposes:

-* File names or directory names may include the researcher's local date/time, formatted as: `%Y-%m-%d_%H:%M:%S_%Z`.
+* File names or directory names may include the researcher's local date/time, formatted as: `%Y-%m-%d_%H:%M:%S_%Z`

-* Log files may include the researcher's local date/time, formatted as: `%Y-%m-%d %H:%M:%S %Z`.
+* Log files may include the researcher's local date/time, formatted as: `%Y-%m-%d %H:%M:%S %Z`

 * Except for timestamps, the `localize` sub-package always reports date/times in the user's local timezone (which may change during the follow-up period).